 Jovani Raffin - Chief Warden, Cousin Island Special Reserve

 Jovani joined Nature Seychelles in 2017 as the Chief Warden.
 Jovani is originally from Rodrigues Island, with a marine training background and over 17 years of experience in marine conservation leading several projects within different NGOs in the Western Indian Ocean region namely with “shoals Rodrigues”, reef conservation, MMCS and as consultant with the Indian Ocean Commission on the successful Octopus fishery closure in Mauritius.
 Jovani is also a qualified scientific, commercial diver and PADI diving Instructor.

-> Louise Malaise - Technical & Scientific Officer, Reef Rescuers Project
+Paul Anstey - Technical & Scientific Officer Reef Rescuers

-> Yan Coquet - Program Coordinator, Conservation Boot Camp
+Yan Coquet - Program Coordinator, Conservation Boot Camp

 Yan joined the team as program coordinator launching the new Conservation Boot Camp on Cousin Island.
 With a scientific background and 2 years working as a volunteer coordinator for a Marine Conservation NGO in Mauritius.
 After studies done in industrial maintenance field, he heard the call of natural sciences, a u-turn that expressed his long time connection with nature.
 He completed a BSc. in Environmental and Earth Science and then an MSc. in Marine Geosciences at Perpignan University, France.
 There, he also spent a few years volunteering in the University student association for social and environmental concerns.
 Back in Mauritius, Yan joined the Lagon Bleu Project team as Lagoon Monitoring Program Manager and Volunteer coordinator where he also contributed to the creation of new awareness projects.
 He was also member of the Mauritius ICZM sub-committee for coral protection.

 Kara Beggs - Science Coordinator, Cousin Island Special Reserve